gwilku/jscan-docs/general/comunity_videos.rst

         <p><strong><a href="https://www.youtube.com/watch?v=HvX2GE3r9UM" target="_blank">Is the OBD JScan worth buying for your Jeep?</a></strong><br/>
         Language: English<br/>
         Author: CheaperJeeperTV<br/>
         A candid discussion on whether JScan is a worthwhile investment for Jeep owners.
-The host goes over JScan’s cost (one-time license per VIN) and features, concluding that its ease of use and capabilities make it a great value for DIY enthusiasts.</p>
+The host goes over JScan's cost (one-time license per VIN) and features, concluding that its ease of use and capabilities make it a great value for DIY enthusiasts.</p>
     </div>

     <div style="width: 32%; float: left; margin: 1%;">